chochain/eforth/README.md

 The current implementation of ~/src/ceforth.h, a Code node takes 144 bytes on a 64-bit machine.
 On the other extreme, my ~/orig/40x experimental version, a vector linear-memory hybrid, takes only 16 bytes [here](https://chochain.github.com/eforth/orig/40x/ceforth.h).
 Go figure how the classic Forths needs only 2 or 4 bytes per node via linked-field and the final executable in a just a few KB.
 You might start to understand why the old Forth builders see C/C++ like plaque.

+I try to release allocated blocks before exiting, however due to the dynamic alloc and resizing of std::vector, eForth dictionary hold on to many Code objects and the names string generated with them, valgrind (or similar tool) could reports lost (or leak).
+Though these memory blocks should all be reclaimed by the OS, it is something to be mindful of.

 ## References
     + perf   - [multithreaded](https://easyperf.net/blog/2019/10/05/Performance-Analysis-Of-MT-apps)
     + coding -